Volscente/NexusLLM/docs/transformers.md

 These vectors are designed to represent the position of the token in the sequence.

 ## Decoder
+### Scope
+A decoder is initialized with the context vector defined in the Encoder to emit the transformed output.
+The early work only used the last state of the encoder network as the decoder initial state.

+### Architecture
 It has a similar architecture that an encoder block, but with an additional layer in the middle to help focus on relevant part of the input sentence.
 ![Encoder Architecture](./images/decoder.png)